Stochastic conformal flows in even dimensions: Introduction

-For this reason, we call the flow associated to Equation \ref{nqf} the normalized $Q$ flow, or NQF.
+For this reason, we call the flow associated to \eqref{nqf} the normalized $Q$ flow, or NQF.
 We can also consider a flow with equation where $f$ no longer needs to be positive.
 We refer to this as the Liouville $Q$ flow, or LQF.
 The corresponding equation for $\phi$ is

 The above equations for NQF and LQF may seem dissimilar to the Ricci flow because of the presence of the function $f$.
-However, if $f$ is a positive constant in NQF, Equation \ref{nqf} becomes
+However, if $f$ is a positive constant in NQF, \eqref{nqf} becomes

-which is analogous to Equation \ref{ricci-flow-normalized}.
-Similarly, if $f = \overline{Q_i}$, Equation \ref{qf} becomes Since NQF preserves both volume and the conformal invariant $Q_t (1)$, it preserves $\overline{Q_t}$.
-Equations \ref{nqf-constant} and \ref{qf-constant} thus describe the same flow, so the normalized Ricci flow in two dimensions is a special case of both NQF and LQF.
+which is analogous to \eqref{ricci-flow-normalized}.
+Similarly, if $f = \overline{Q_i}$, \eqref{qf} becomes Since NQF preserves both volume and the conformal invariant $Q_t (1)$, it preserves $\overline{Q_t}$.
+A similar computation shows that for the particular choice of $f$ in \eqref{qf-constant},

+so \eqref{qf-constant} also preserves volume and hence $\overline{Q_t}$ (note that this is not true more generally for \eqref{qf-phi}).
+It follows that \eqref{nqf-constant} and \eqref{qf-constant} have the same solutions.
+In particular, the normalized 2D Ricci flow is a special case of both NQF and LQF.

-\begin{remark} The equivalence between Equations \ref{nqf-constant} and \ref{qf-constant} relies on the fact that NQF is volume-preserving.
+\begin{remark} The equivalence between \eqref{nqf-constant} and \eqref{qf-constant} relies on the fact that both are volume-preserving.
 In what follows we will consider stochastic analogs of NQF and LQF for which volume is no longer preserved.
-Thus, the stochastic versions of Equations \ref{nqf-constant} and \ref{qf-constant} will not describe the same flow even though their deterministic counterparts do.
+Thus, the stochastic versions of \eqref{nqf-constant} and \eqref{qf-constant} will no longer have the same solutions even though their deterministic counterparts do.

-For a simple example of this phenomenon, consider the equations $dX_t = 0$ and $dX_t = (X_t - X_0)^2 \, dt$ for a real-valued process $X$.
+For a simple example of this phenomenon, consider the equations $dX_t = 0$ and $dX_t = (X_t - X_0) \, dt$ for a real-valued process $X$.
 Though they have the same (constant) solutions, adding a noise term $dB_t$ to each produces equations with drastically different solutions.
 We must therefore be careful to take note of which properties will fail to transfer to the stochastic setting. \end{remark}